Quick Answer

 Faster Alternative: Element Armory Extension

 Extensions like Copy HTML allow you to easily copy any page's HTML element to the clipboard with the press of a button or keyboard shortcut.
-Element Armory takes this further by:
+Element Armory takes this further by capturing HTML and its computed CSS together in one click, automatically stripping data attributes and tracking bloat, and saving the result to a reusable snippet library you can pull from later.

-For developers working with AI tools daily, this saves significant time.
+For developers working with AI tools daily, this saves significant time-clean HTML and CSS in one paste beats reconstructing styles from an outerHTML copy every time.

 When to Use Inspect vs. Automated Tools